raspberrypilearning/make-a-face/en/step_4.md

 --- /collapse ---

+Change the second number in the `ellipse` function call to move the y (vertical) position of the eyes.

+**Tip:** You could use `height / 2` to place them in the centre.

+**Tip:** If you want the eyes to be aligned then make sure you use the same number in for both eyes.

 --- /task ---

 --- task ---
-You can also change the second number in the `ellipse` function call to change the y (vertical) position of the eyes.

-You could use `height / 2` to place them in the centre.

-If you want the eyes to be aligned then make sure you use the same number in for both eyes.

---- /task ---

---- task ---

 The third and fourth numbers in `ellipse` are the width and height of the eyes.

-If you make them the same you will get round eyes.
+**Tip:** If you make them the same you will get round eyes.

-Experiment until you are happy with the eyes.

 --- /task ---

 --- task ---
-You can use more circles to create pupils or coloured irises.

-You could also add white highlights to create a cute effect like in the Kawaii fruit example.
---- /task ---

---- task ---
 **Test:** Keep changing the eyes until you like the way they look.

 Is your drawing starting to look like a face?

+**Tip:** You can use more circles to create pupils or coloured irises.

 --- /task ---

 --- save ---